Kendall Cooper: Professional

 On June 24, 2025, Cooper was drafted sixth overall by the Minnesota Frost in the 2025 PWHL Draft.
 On July 9, 2025, she signed a two-year contract with the Frost.
+During the 2025–26 season, in her rookie year, she recorded two goals and 17 assists in 30 regular season games.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Frost and signed a two-year contract with PWHL Las Vegas on June 6, 2026.
+She was one of the first players signed by the team, alongside Mae Batherson.

 International play

 Cooper represented Canada at the 2019 IIHF World Women's U18 Championship where she recorded two assists in five games and won a gold medal.
 She again represented Canada at the 2020 IIHF World Women's U18 Championship where she served as captain and recorded one goal in five games and won a silver medal.